swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

 The main benefit of this approach is its predictability: the author of `AB` decides how to best achieve the composition of `A` and `B`, names it appropriately, and provides the right API and documentation of its semantics.
 On the other hand, having to manually write out each of the compositions is a lot of boilerplate, particularly for a feature whose main selling point is the elimination of boilerplate.
-It is also unfortunate to have to invent names for each composition---when I try the compose `A` and `B` via `@A @B`, how do I know to go look for the manually-composed property wrapper type `AB`?
+It is also unfortunate to have to invent names for each composition---when I try to compose `A` and `B` via `@A @B`, how do I know to go look for the manually-composed property wrapper type `AB`?
 Or maybe that should be `BA`?

 ### Composition via nested type lookup
 One proposed approach to composition addresses only the last issue above directly, treating the attribute-composition syntax `@A @B` as  a lookup of the nested type `B` inside `A` to find the wrapper type: